yudichev/GraphLib/README.md

 # GraphLib

 Test task for Natera.
 Implementation of a simple graph library.
+Uses CopyOnWriteArrayList and CopyOnWriteArraySet.
+Adding edges is independent of adding vertices.

 Simple Graph lib:
 Should support 2 types of graphs - directed and undirected with 3 operations: